kevinpeterson/SEng-5831-Lab1/README.md

 ------------
 Repeat #5 (i.e. 2Hz toggle with 510ms busy-wait), except place an sei() at the top of the ISR with the for-loop in it.
 Explain your results.

+####Results
+#####Green LED busy-wait
+With the sei() in the green LED, it allows the yellow LED interrupt to happen (as a nested interrupt), so the yellow LED toggles are back to normal.
+The scheduler (and the red LED) seems to be disabled.
 ```
 R toggles 0*
 G toggles ~120*
 Y toggles ~120*
 ```

+#####Yellow LED busy-wait
+With the busy-wait (and the sei()) in the yellow interrupt, neither the red or the yellow LEDs toggle.
+I think that the yellow LED ISR is interrupting itself, as the busy-wait time is longer than the ISR period.
+I assmume that it continues to interrupt itself and never reaches the actual toggle.
+The scheudler (and the red LED released by it) never has a chance then to release the red LED task.
 ```
 R toggles 0*
 G toggles ~120*